Guide to Saltwater Flats Fishing

 Although in most cases your guide will know the ins and outs of the fish species they guide for, it doesn’t hurt for you to research and study the behaviours of what you intend to catch.
 This will allow you to spot fish more easily as you will know where to look.
 Also, you will start to learn the body language of fish and how best to approach them with regards to stalking and cast placement.

-How to approach fish
+Understanding how to approach fish when flats fishing

 Once a fish is spotted, being able to approach a fish without detection is most important as this is a really good opportunity to convert this ‘shot’ into a hooked fish.
 Think about using the sun to your advantage by not putting it directly into your eyes but also not casting a shadow on your intended fish.
 Sound and vibration also is something that you want to try to avoid, so don’t shout to your guide and try to move stealthily as you stalk in closer for your cast.
-If you are onboard a boat try not to bang the side of the hull or drop anything as you approach you casting spot.
+If you are fishing from a boat try not to bang the side of the hull or drop anything as you approach you casting spot.